 Primary interests are in carbonate diagenesis, and application of carbonate geology to the understanding of petroleum reservoirs and aquifers.
 Past work includes analysis of early fresh-water diagenesis and mineralogical stabilization, mass transfer and cementation in regional fresh-water aquifers, the formation of microporosity in limestones, the origin of dolomite, early compaction phenomena, and the evolution of permeability with burial.
-Current work focuses on the evolution of nano-scale pore systems in unconventional petroleum reservoirs.
 Secondary interests relate to student affect (motivation, self-regulation, self efficacy, attitudes) in undergraduate learning, and measuring the extent of student-centered active learning in geoscience classrooms.

 Diagenesis of carbonate rocks, dolomitization, self-organizing phenomena, rock-water interaction, reaction-transport modeling, carbonate sedimentology, porosity and permeability evolution, measuring efficacy of geoscience learning and teaching practices, active learning strategies

 FYSM 1000 - First Year Seminar